 The Hardship Fund Committee shall be responsible for creating awareness and soliciting donations for the Emory University Hardship Fund.

 Past Presidents shall assist the Council in an advisory capacity as needed.

 The Senate ex‐officio members (President, President‐elect, and immediate Past President), selected representatives, and Senate Committee members shall comprise the Senate Representative Committee of the Employee Council.
 This Committee shall be chaired by the immediate Past President of the Employee Council and shall be convened as needed.

 Section 1.
 Regular Meetings

-Regular meetings of the Council shall be the third Wednesday of each month, September through May.
+Regular meetings of the Council shall be the 4th Monday of each month, September through May.
 In the event that this date must be changed, the President will notify members of the change as soon as possible.
 The September meeting shall serve as an orientation for new members.

 Section 2.
 Special Meetings

 Special meetings of the Council may be called at any time by the President or a majority of the membership of the Council.